Local authorities have discretionary powers to help with urgent home repairs. We explain what these are and how to apply.

 On this page, we explore the following areas:

-1. What is a home repair assistance grant?
+1. What help is available for home repairs?

 - help fund work not covered by a DFG